 Crispy Turkey Enchiladas

-These enchiladas are not your standard Tex-Mex variety, drowning in sauce and cheese.
-Instead we let the enchilada speak for itself, serving it as is with lots of chile sauce, cheese, lettuce, and lime on the side to garnish as you please.
+These enchiladas are not your standard Tex-Mex variety, drowning in sauce and cheese (for that, see our cheese enchilada recipe).
+Instead, we let the crispy turkey enchilada speak for itself, serving it as is with lots of chile sauce, cheese, lettuce, and lime on the side to garnish as you please.

 For the enchiladas: